Antonio-Parada/parada-site/content-platform/create-blog/_index.md

     // Validation
     if (!title.trim()) {
-        demoAuth.showError('Please enter a title for your blog post');
+        googleAuth.showError('Please enter a title for your blog post');
         return false;
     }

     if (!content.trim()) {
-        demoAuth.showError('Please write some content for your blog post');
+        googleAuth.showError('Please write some content for your blog post');
         return false;
     }

     // Create the post
-    demoAuth.createPost(title, content, tags, category)
+    googleAuth.createPost(title, content, tags, category)
         .then(() => {
             // Clear the form
             event.target.reset();